Let’s start with a question: what does a large flightless bird have to do with saving the rainforest?

 Rainforest Rescue has developed a campaign to bridge the conservation gap.
 Cassowaries play not only a vital role in rainforest biodiversity, but also a significant cultural role in Indigenous traditions.
 We invite everyone to join the race to save this ‘living dinosaur’ through your B1G1 contributions.

-Rainforest Rescue is a not-for-profit organisation that has been protecting and restoring rainforests in Australia and internationally since 1998.
-They have ‘bought back’ more than 62 hectares in the Daintree on the northeast coast of Queensland, 80 hectares in Tasmania and contributed to the purchase of 1,761 hectares in Ecuador.
+Rainforest Rescue is a not-for-profit organisation that has been protecting and restoring rainforests in Australia and internationally since 1999.
+They have ‘bought back’ and protected more than 769,377 square metres in the Daintree on the northeast coast of Queensland, 809,400 square metres in Tasmania and contributed to the purchase of 1,761 hectares in Ecuador.

-And to date, Rainforest Rescue has planted more than 70,000 trees in the Daintree rainforest, 154,000 trees in the sub-tropical Big Scrub in New South Wales, and 55,000 trees in Indonesia.
+And to date, Rainforest Rescue has planted more than 282,040 trees in Australia, with 151,685 in the Daintree rainforest alone, and an additional 33,000 trees in Sri Lanka and Indonesia.